Hiring Employees For The First Time

 National Minimum Wage

-You must pay employees at least the National Minimum Wage.
+You must pay employees at least the National Minimum Wage (NMW), which is dependent on their age.
+You can view current NMW rates here.
 The government even publish a 'shame' list of companies that do not pay the minimum wage.

 Market Wage Rates

-London cafes and restaurants often pay staff between £9.00 per hour and £11.00 per hour.
+London cafes and restaurants often pay staff and baristas between NMW and £13.00 per hour.
 The rate varies based on experience and seniority.
+We also find that salaries range from £18,500 to £30,000 per year.
+Chef salaries may range from £25,000 to £33,500.
 Check out jobs boards to find the market rate for similar companies in your area.

 National Living Wage

 Another option is to aim for the Living Wage.
-In 2019/20 the London Living Wage is £10.20 per hour and the UK Living Wage is £9.30 per hour.
+In 2020/21 the London Living Wage is £11.05 per hour and the UK Living Wage is £9.90 per hour.
 Can you commit to a meaningful wage for all employees?
-It can send a very positive message to your team and customers.
+It may send a very positive message to your team and customers.

 Check They Have The Right To Work In The UK